gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 so that she could be sure Sindy didn't fall behind.
-She tried humming a tune for a while, the way their mother did when they all went for a walk, but it just made the bent trees around them seem more ominous.
+She tried humming a tune for a while, the way their mother did when they all went for a walk, but it just made the scraggly trees around them seem more ominous.

 *Sploosh.*
 Maddy whirled around.